-Local salaries, wages and employment benefits accounted for approximately 9% of our benefit footprint in 2018, reflecting our commitment to maximizing employment opportunities for the Malagasy population and our contributions to raising the standard of living and creating wealth in communities near our operating sites through competitive wages and working conditions.
+Local salaries, wages and employment benefits accounted for approximately 10.60% of our benefit footprint in 2019, reflecting our commitment to maximizing employment opportunities for the Malagasy population and our contributions to raising the standard of living and creating wealth in communities near our operating sites through competitive wages and working conditions.
 For more information on recruitment and training, please see the section A Safe and Rewarding Workplace.

-Community Investment and Donations
+Community Investments and Donations

 We endeavor to achieve maximum local impact with the funds we spend on community investment and with the donations we make.
-A significant portion of our community investment spending in 2018 was through the Social Investment Fund (SIF), a US\$ 25 million allocation established in 2012 in partnership with the Government of Madagascar.
+A significant portion of our community investment spending in 2019 was through the Social Investment Fund (SIF), a US\$ 25 million allocation established in 2012 in partnership with the Government of Madagascar.
 The SIF supports several projects, such as rehabilitating public infrastructure, such as schools and electric generators; and building new ones, like markets and roads.
 In order to be eligible for SIF funding, projects require support from communities, the Government of Madagascar and Ambatovy.
 Many of these projects have been completed and the others continue to progress.
+In 2019, Ambatovy had discussions with the Government regarding the use of the remaining funds in the SIF.
 The conclusion of the SIF in the near future will be a significant milestone in our community commitments.